hoopsplaybook.ca

 - hands up, thumbs outside your ears.

-X2 takes the ball on the wing, forcing baseline, the other defenders triangle attackers in their areas.
-X1 drops to the ballside elbow area, X4 covers the low post, does not deny a pass to the corner.
+X2 takes the ball on the wing, forcing baseline, X1 drops to the ballside elbow area, X4 fronts or plays outside the low post, he has to close out on a pass to the corner.

 sketch